Decontamination layout for Level A

 • The SCBA harness and facepiece are removed last to prevent inhalation risks.

-• If using SAR (Supplied Air Respirator), workers disconnect the airline after suit removal.
+• If using an SAR, workers disconnect the airline after suit removal.

 🔹 SCBA Decontamination: